Bardia National Park

 Located in the Terai lowlands, the sub-tropical region of western Nepal which borders India and forms part of the Gangetic Plain, Bardia National Park is a fauna-rich combination of undisturbed forest, jungle and grassland with the Babai River carving its way through the centre of the park.

 Bardia is the largest national park in the Terai region, covering an area of 968 square kilometres, and was established for the conservation of tigers and their prey.
-Initially a wildlife reserve, it was expanded into a National Park in 1988, the same year Tiger Tops Karnali Lodge was opened in support of the park’s development through tourism.
-In 1997, an area of 327 square kilometres surrounding the park was declared a buffer zone, which consists of forests and private lands, and is managed by the park authorities and local communities.
+Initially a wildlife reserve, it was expanded into a National Park in 1988, the same year Tiger Tops Karnali Lodge was opened in order to support the local people and the park’s development through tourism.
+With just 21 rooms the lodge has an intimate feel and most of rooms have been built using local techniques and materials so blend seamlessly into their surroundings.

 Features in the following itineraries

 When preparing to travel, lay out all your clothes and all your money.
 Then take half the clothes and twice the money.

 - Jaime Benitez, South India

 - Mr Geoffrey Johnson, India